skienzmatishun/rippreport/content/p/shooting-yourself-in-the-foot/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Political operatives funneled no-bid county contracts straight to their insider cronies while hijacking local elections.
+Secret records reveal how a shadowy political network trades cash for influence across the entire court system.
+Read how officials keep shooting yourself in the foot while chasing stacks of Catalyst cash.
 ---
 The most important race in Baldwin County is District two.
 This commission seat is being sought after by three candidates, Steve Carney, Jonathan Armstrong and Matt McKenzie.